furti/FreeCAD-ArchTextures/README.md

 When texturing objects the texture manager looks for arch objects with a material assigned.
 When the material is found in the texture config it will use the settings to texture the object.

 The texturing process is as follows:
-1. We get the RootNode of the object
+1. We get the `RootNode` of the object
-2. We search for the Coordinate3 node in the RootNode.
+2. We search for the `Coordinate3` node in the `RootNode`.
 This node contains a list of all vertices our object consists.
-3. We search for the SoBrepFaceSet in the RootNode.
+3. We search for the `SoBrepFaceSet` in the `RootNode`.
 This is the object that contains the face information
-    - This object has a list of vertex indices that map to the vertices in the Coordinate3 object
+    - This object has a list of vertex indices that map to the vertices in the `Coordinate3` object
     - It also has a list of faces.
 This describe the number of triangles that form a face of the object.
     - It also contains a textureCoordinate field that works like the coordinate indices but for textures. **This should normally be the same as the coord index field or it should be empty** But FreeCAD sets it to -1.
-So we have to override it with the coordIndex field to get correct textures.
+So we have to override it with the `coordIndex` field to get correct textures.
-4. Based on the FaceSet and the Coordinate3 object we calculate the vertices that make up each face.
+4. Based on the `FaceSet` and the `Coordinate3` object we calculate the vertices that make up each face.
     - We group the vertex indices by triangles.
-Each triangle is separated by a ```-1```.
+Each triangle is separated by a `-1`.
-    - Then we use the partIndex field to get the number of triangles per face and build the face list from this information
+    - Then we use the `partIndex` field to get the number of triangles per face and build the face list from this information
 5. When we have the faces of our object we need to calculate the texture coordinates for this face.
-See ```Calculating texture coordinates``` for further details.
+See [Calculating texture coordinates](./FreeCAD-ArchTextures#calculating-texture-coordinates) for further details.
-6. When we have all the information we need, we simply add the required nodes to the scene graph and the textures show up.
+6. When we have all the information we need, we simply add the required nodes to the scenegraph and the textures show up.

 ### Calculating texture coordinates
 This is the trickiest part in the process.
 The basic idea is pretty simple: